David Willison: Later career

 Willison retired from the army in 1975, but stayed within public service.
 He was immediately appointed as Director-General of Intelligence (equivalent to a Deputy Under Secretary of State) until retirement in 1978.
 During this period, the Labour Government of the day was persuaded to increase defence spending and renew the British nuclear deterrent, against official Labour Party policy.
 During his period in intelligence, Willison built an international reputation for himself.

 After retirement, Willison became a consultant, first to the National Westminster Bank and then to County NatWest Investment Bank, until 1991.

 David Willison died on 24 April 2009.

 Assessment

-Willison was a highly capable man with a rapid grasp of complex issues and the ability to express them clearly and simply.
-He had a good memory and wide breadth of knowledge.
-His abilities showed themselves during the various professional courses he undertook and he either passed out top or impressed as a brilliant student.
+Willison understood complex issues and expressed them in his writing and speech.
+During his professional courses, he achieved high marks and top rankings.

 He demanded high standards of those around him and his abrupt manner made uncomfortable to subordinates and superiors alike, but he would be loyal to those who achieved such standards and supportive of those afflicted by tragedy.